 7) Strength Training While Pregnant

-2. my body was telling me to stop.
+2. your body is telling you to

 8) Yoga and Mobility for Hips